SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 However, the same letter can also be represented as a *pair* of scalars --- a standard letter ``e`` (``LATIN SMALL LETTER E``, or ``U+0065``), followed by the ``COMBINING ACUTE ACCENT`` scalar (``U+0301``).
-The ``COMBINING ACUTE ACCENT`` scalar modifies the scalar that precedes it, turning an ``e`` into an ``é`` when it is rendered by a Unicode-aware text-rendering system.
+The ``COMBINING ACUTE ACCENT`` scalar is graphically applied to the scalar that precedes it, turning an ``e`` into an ``é`` when it is rendered by a Unicode-aware text-rendering system.